6 must-try experiential dining escapes in Singapore

 Cavern Restaurant

-Singapore’s first cave-inspired restaurant, Cavern Restaurant, brings the wonder of Sarawak’s UNESCO-listed Mulu Caves to Mandai’s Rainforest Wild ASIA.
+Singapore’s first cave-inspired restaurant, Cavern Restaurant, brings the wonder of Sarawak’s UNESCO-listed Mulu Caves to Mandai’s Rainforest Wild Asia.
 Managed by TungLok Group, this venue is illuminated by crystalline lights mimicking natural cave droplets, and the menu is a cosmopolitan blend of international flavours curated by Head Chef Sheng Lim.

 Some of the dishes that you can look forward to include the Mushroom Soup, Caveman’s Meat Skewers of beef tenderloin, shallots, padron peppers, and button mushrooms, and the Wagyu Beef Burger with thick-cut fries and tangy pickles.